bnb-chain/bep3-deputy/spec/config.md

 ## Admin config

 + listen_addr: listen address of admin server.
 If you want to deploy deputy in container, you may need to listen on `0.0.0.0`.
+This listen address should only be exposed to authorized machines.

 ## Instrumentation config

 + prometheus: export prometheus metrics or not
 + prometheus_listen_addr: listen address of prometheus.
 If you want to deploy deputy in container, you may need to listen on `0.0.0.0`.
+This listen address should only be exposed to authorized machines.

 ## Binance chain config